Everything you should know about Automation Testing

-Requirements for test automation frameworks, which are used to run the test cases described as a set of Excel spreadsheets, normally include the following:
+Requirements for test automation frameworks, which are used to run the test cases described as a set of Excel spreadsheets, usually include the following:

 - Each line in the spreadsheet is a single action within the test case;

-- Each action is function with a set of input parameters which returns a set of outcomes;
+- Each action functions with a set of input parameters which returns a set of outcomes;

 - Consequent actions may re-use previous actions, parameters or outcomes.
 For this, the tester should have the ability to place in one of the cells an expression that instructs the extraction of values (either inputs or outcomes) from one of the previous actions;